egmontmika/egmontmika.com/content/blog/don't-go-to-church.md

 Church isn't a worship service.

 Not a program or an event you ***go to***.
 Far less a building, an organisation or a denomination.
-It wasn't that from the beginning, and it still isn't meant to be that.
+It wasn't that from the beginning, and it still isn't meant to be that today.

 What is it, then?